 Under the common law there are four major ways in which clients may be deemed to waive the attorney-client privilege: 1) waiver by disclosure – revealing privileged documents or privileged communications; 2) waiver by failure to object – when a lawyer fails to object to a question that calls for privileged information; 3) waiver by attacking their lawyer’s work – clients who sue their lawyers or former lawyers for malpractice waive the attorney-client privilege for communications relevant to the malpractice action; 4) waiver by putting the advice of counsel in issue – lawyers may reveal their communications with their clients when their clients’ defense against criminal charges is that they relied on their lawyer’s advice that the conduct was lawful.

 Sometimes the opposing party may obtain parts of a lawyer’s work-product if that party has “substantial need” of the materials and is unable to obtain the information in any other way.

-Q: Are there instances when lawyers are required to reveal their clients’ secrets?
+Q: Are there other instances when lawyers are required to reveal their clients’ secrets?